Changes to the yesterday report are marked.

 Trade and hospitality

-- All hangout venues (bars, cafes, restaurants) closed until 4 May 2020 except for take away and food delivery.
+- All hangout venues (bars, cafes, restaurants, shopping centers etc.) closed except for take away and food delivery.

 - Limitation on purchases of protective equipment (10 masks/protective gloves per person) and disinfectants (2 large packs/5 small packs per person).